intel-lab-lkp/linux/Documentation/iio/adxl345.rst

 Manually setting the **ODR** will cause the driver to estimate default values for inactivity detection timing, where higher ODR values correspond to longer default wait times, and lower ODR values to shorter ones.
-If these defaults do not meet your application’s needs, you can explicitly configure the inactivity wait time.
+If these defaults do not meet your application's needs, you can explicitly configure the inactivity wait time.
 Setting this value to 0 will revert to the default behavior.

 When changing the **g range** configuration, the driver attempts to estimate appropriate activity and inactivity thresholds by scaling the default values based on the ratio of the previous range to the new one.
-The resulting threshold will never be zero and will always fall between 1 and 255, corresponding to up to 62.5 g/LSB as specified in the datasheet.
+The resulting threshold will never be zero and will always fall between 1 and 255, corresponding to up to 62.5 mg/LSB as specified in the datasheet.
 However, you can override these estimated thresholds by setting explicit values.

 When **activity** and **inactivity** events are enabled, the driver